hil400k/dev-knowledges/tech-evaluation.md

 - fill the sheet
 - upload video by the link in ticket

+- why it is so long?
+- which probs can occur with shift+command+5

 ### Data
 Local storage, Session storage, Cookies, indexDB.